Factbox: Oil refiners shut plants as demand losses may never return

 EUROPE

-Reporting by Florence Tan, Ahmad Ghaddar, Bozorgmehr Sharafedin, Enrico Dela Cruz, Seng Li Peng, Erwin Seba, Sonali Paul and Koustav Samanta; editing by Subhranshu Sahu, David Evans, Kirsten Donovan
+Reporting by Florence Tan, Ahmad Ghaddar, Bozorgmehr Sharafedin, Enrico Dela Cruz, Seng Li Peng, Erwin Seba, Sonali Paul and Koustav Samanta; editing by David Evans, Kirsten Donovan and Rashmi Aich

 Our Standards: The Thomson Reuters Trust Principles.